DSI-FDI/final-project/iteration_2_and_3_dsi.md

 The working process starting from a non-opinionated and very creative state of mind was crucial to improve the previous designs.
 Also, we found really interesting to compare the new ideas with the first iteration so to choose the best of them.
 In general terms, we have redesigned from scratch many stuff, but both iteration has great things on it.

-In general terms, our product is starting to be very defined and we can't wait to start the new iteration to think if we want to add some new funcionalities (if needed) and to make a higher fidelity designs.
+In general terms, our product is starting to be very defined and we can't wait to start the new iteration to think if we want to add some new functionalities (if needed) and to make a higher fidelity designs.

 In the future of our application we would like to also create the mobile app to let the user get more information without needing the lenses